szager-chromium/rr/Submitting--a-pull-request:-Checklist.md

 </pre>
 The tests that interact with gdb will also fail if the rr process is unluckily assigned a pid < 1000.
 There will be a message that says something to the effect of "can't bind to port X", where X < 1000.

+&#9633; If your PR includes multiple changesets, do they all (i) build cleanly in sequence; (ii) pass all tests in sequence?
+This is important for bisecting over commit history.

 &#9633; Does your PR apply cleanly on top of upstream/master HEAD?
 It's dangerous to have someone else sort out your merge conflicts, so just don't do it.
 Best of all is to have a PR *rebased* on top of upstream/master HEAD, so that the merge is simply a fast-forward.

 &#9633; Whitespace is an eternal annoyance.
 For historical reasons, rr uses hard tabs with an 8-char offset (like the linux kernel).
 It's just easier for everyone if you make sure your editor uses that mode.